 - Accelerating Opportunity Program

 In Arkansas, anyone who is 16 years or older, who are not enrolled or graduated from high school, and who meets the state requirements can earn an Arkansas High School Diploma by passing the official GED® test.
-The GED® test is computer based and measures skills in four areas: Reasoning through Language Arts, Mathematical Reasoning, Social Studies, and Science.
-Instruction for this class is based on the student’s entry level and their needs.
-The format for classes are Managed Enrolled and Open Entry/ Open Exit.
+The GED® test is computer-based and measures skills in four areas: Reasoning through Language Arts, Mathematical Reasoning, Social Studies, and Science.
+Instruction for this class is based on the student’s entry-level and their needs.
+The format for classes is Managed Enrolled and Open Entry/ Open Exit.
 We offer Fast Track versions of this class and are proud to say that our success rate is high for students wishing to enroll in this program.
 Our students graduate with SAU Tech each year in May and have a great graduation ceremony.

 Fast Track GED® Classes

 Our Fast Track GED classes are Managed Enrolled courses where students register and have start and end dates with a schedule to follow.
 This format offers group and individual instruction as well as an opportunity for Distance Learning.
 These classes work best for people who can commit to a schedule for a short period of time and are looking for success.
 Our Fast Track classes are scheduled to begin throughout the year and are designed for students to complete one or multiple GED® areas.

 The TANF program provides funding for a wide variety of employment and training activities, supportive services, and benefits that will enable clients to get a job, keep a job, and improve their economic circumstances.
 Certified Career planners will assist students with goal setting, career exploration activities, and provide information on postsecondary education, internships, and short-term training opportunities.

 - Must be a U.S. citizen as established using the list of acceptable documents and/or a combination of documents utilized with the U.S. Citizenship and Immigration Services Form I-9